 A lymph node is a small, bean-shaped mass of tissue.
-The nodes are part of the lymphatic system, which helps the body fight infections.
-They are sometimes incorrectly referred to as glands.
-However, glands make or secrete substances, whereas lymph nodes only act as filters.
+They are part of the lymphatic system, which helps the body fight infections.

 - sore throat

 - swollen lymph nodes in the throat, groin, or armpits

 - sores or ulcers around the mouth or genitals

 However, not everybody experiences these types of symptoms.

 HIV enters white blood cells called CD4 cells and damages or destroys them.
 If the person does not receive effective treatment, the damage continues until the immune system is too weak to fight off infections.

 A person with stage 3 HIV may develop various infections and illnesses due to damage to the immune system.
 These infections can lead to swollen lymph nodes.

 In some people, swollen or large lymph nodes are among the first signs of a stage 3 HIV infection, and they may be enlarged for more than 3 months.